-For a basic understanding of the topic of telescope focusers, read our starting guide on telescope focusers, and then come back to this article where we individually talk about Rack-and-Pinion focusers, one of the cheapest types of telescope focusers.
+For a basic understanding of telescope focusers, read our starter guide on the topic, and then come back to this article, where I individually talk about rack-and-pinion focusers, one of the cheapest types of telescope focusers.

 The rack-and-pinion focuser type involves a gear (the pinion) engaging a toothed track (the rack).
-As you turn the focuser knobs, the pinion moves along the rack, moving the eyepiece in or out.
+As we turn the focuser knobs, the pinion moves along the rack, pushing the eyepiece in or out.

 This design offers more than enough precision.
-But sometimes when I use it, it suffers from backlash, which is a slight play or movement in the focuser when changing the direction of focus.
+But sometimes, it suffers from backlash —a slight play or movement in the focuser when reversing the direction of focusing.

 Pros